-- 6.35 The access to 'Land Adjoining Greengates' is less exposed than 'Oak Tree Farm' on the distance from the roadside and this site has less of an impact upon Lenham Road.
-The site is screened from Lenham Road by the close-boarded fence around the site as well as the vegetation along Lenham Road and the neighbouring Gypsy and traveller sites closer to Lenham Road which means that the site has little visual effect for the most part, only the tops of the mobile homes are visible from Lenham Road when standing immediately at the northern end of Long Lane (the access road). - 6.36 The mobile home itself is a single storey building with, a shallow gable ended roof.
-It is 3.6m in width, 12.2m in length and 2.5m high with a timber clad exterior with clay coloured roof tiles.
+- 6.36 The access to '1 Long Lane' is less 'exposed' than Oak Tree Farms on account of the distance from the roadside and this site has less of an impact upon Lenham Road.
+The site is screened from Lenham Road by the close-boarded fence around the site as well as the vegetation along Lenham Road and the neighbouring Gypsy and traveller sites closer to Lenham Road which means that the site has little visual effect for the most part, only the tops of the mobile homes are visible from Lenham Road when standing immediately at the northern end of Long Lane (the access road). - 6.37 The mobile home itself is a single storey building with, a shallow gable ended roof.
+It is 12.5m in length and 3.6m in height (including stands), rendered exterior with a clay-coloured roof tiles similar to other mobiles found in the area.
 In the specific context of other surrounding Gypsy sites, the appearance of the mobile is unlikely to appear incongruous in terms of scale and design.
-It is not assessed that the additional buildings i.e. the utility building would have a harmful impact when viewed in the context of the application site.
-These types of buildings are often found on Gypsy and Traveller sites, they do not have a harmful visual impact.
+It is not assessed that the additional buildings i.e. the utility building, shed and dog run would have a harmful impact when viewed in the context of the application site.
+These types of buildings are often found on Gypsy and Traveller sites, they do not have a harmful visual